Meanwhile, back at the ranch…

 Standing and recovering herself, Alicia finally said, “Mr. O’Grady, I’m the one who must apologize, my producer sent me here to interview a man turning one hundred tomorrow.
 Perhaps your father?”

 “Dog, please.”
 Laughing softly, Dog continued, “No, I’m afraid that would be me.
-But, thank you for the compliment.
-However, when your producer contacted my assistant, I suggested I’m not much of a story, other than the fact I happened to be born just after midnight on the morning of January 1, 1900 and I’ll be a century old tomorrow.”
+But thank you for the compliment.
+However, when your producer spoke with my assistant, I suggested I’m not much of a story, other than the fact I happened to be born just after midnight on the morning of January 1, 1900 and I’ll be a century old tomorrow.”
 He gave a theatrical shudder and said, “Wow, scary to think about that, isn’t it?
 I don’t know how I got so old.
 Well, I guess I do – one day at a time.”

 “Now, since you raised the subject of my father, that’s a story.”